gmajian/sandphoto-js/README.md

 ## Privacy

-All processing happens client-side.
-No images are uploaded to any server, ensuring complete privacy.
+All processing happens client-side - your photos never leave your device!

+## Contributing

+To add support for a new language:

+1. Add the language configuration to `UIGenerator`
+2. Add photo type names in the new language to `phototypes.js`
+3. Test the language with the demo pages
+4. Update documentation

 ## License

-This project is open source and available under the same license as the original PHP version.
+This project is open source and available under the MIT License.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the application.